Ground state magnetic structure of Mn3Sn: Introduction

 The Mn atoms form a kagome lattice, as illustrated in Fig.~\ref{fig:Fig1}.
 Non-collinear antiferromagnetic order with propagation vector $\kkk=0$ sets in below the Néel temperature, which for \Sn{} is 420 K. Here, neighboring Mn spins within the kagome layers align at $120^\circ$ to each other accompanied by a tiny ferromagnetic moment.
 Depending on the exact composition \cite{Ikhlas2020,Park2025}, \Sn{} undergoes a transition to an incommensurate (IC) phase upon cooling below $T_S\approx 290$ K, with two propagation vectors $\kkk_L\sim (0,0,0.08)$ and $\kkk_T\sim (0,0,0.11)$ \cite{Kouvel1964, Zimmer1972, Cable1993,Song2020,Chen2024,wang_flat_2023}.
 The IC phase restores time reversal symmetry \cite{wang_flat_2023}, and the AHE goes to zero.

 \Sn{} crystallizes in space group $P6_3/mmc$, and several magnetic structures with moments at 120$^{\circ}$ and a small ferromagnetic component are compatible with this space group, as discussed in Refs.~\cite{pj1990determination,Zimmer1972,Tomiyoshi1986,soh2020ground}.
-Some of the structures are illustrated in Fig.~\ref{fig:Fig2}.
+Some of the structures are illustrated in Fig.~\ref{fig:Fig2}~\footnote{Note that models (III) and (IV) were mislabelled as Pc'mm' and Pcm'm', respectively, in the original article by P.J Brown et al. \cite{pj1990determination}}.
 Several neutron diffraction experiments have been performed to determine which of these structures is correct in the high temperature phase \cite{Tomiyoshi1986,Nagamiya1982,pj1990determination,Cable1993,wang_flat_2023}.
 Despite this effort, the structure has not yet been uniquely determined; it has been narrowed down to two similar structures \cite{pj1990determination}.
 Following Ref.~\cite{soh2020ground}, we label these structures type III or IV, as shown in Fig.~\ref{fig:Fig2}.
 A recent study in magnetic fields found type III to be the most likely ground state \cite{Chen2024}.
 However, no study has determined the ground state in zero field.

 Part of the difficulty comes from the fact that both type III and IV allow for six magnetic domains, illustrated in Fig.~\ref{Fig:D3DataAndFit}, which complicates the analysis of neutron diffraction data.
 The domain population can strongly influence the behavior of the material.
 For example, the switching of the sign of the AHE by a magnetic field is because the magnetic domains (partially) align with the field.
 Understanding and controlling the domains is therefore vital to determine the magnetic structure of \Sn{}, which in turn is an important step towards applications in spintronics \cite{DalDin2024}.